Skip to main content

 Below is a comprehensive list of definitions for some common terms used in the Mithril guide.

 A beacon represents a point of the blockchain for which a Mithril certificate is created.
-It embeds at least the version of the Cardano network that is targeted, the associated epoch, and the immutable file number.
+It embeds the epoch of the Cardano network that is targeted, and either the block number or the immutable file number.

 The Cardano network is a proof-of-stake blockchain platform that supports the ada cryptocurrency.